awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 1. Choose **Create policy**\.

-For the net step, see [Creating an IAM Role to Access SageMaker and Amazon Comprehend](#postgresql-ml-creating-iam-role)\.
+For the net step, see [Creating an IAM role to access SageMaker and Amazon Comprehend](#postgresql-ml-creating-iam-role)\.

-### Creating an IAM Role to Access SageMaker and Amazon Comprehend<a name="postgresql-ml-creating-iam-role"></a>
+### Creating an IAM role to access SageMaker and Amazon Comprehend<a name="postgresql-ml-creating-iam-role"></a>

 **Note**
  Aurora can create the IAM role for you automatically\.
-You can skip the following information and use the procedure in [Automatically Connecting an Aurora DB Cluster to AWS Services Using the Console](#postgresql-ml-connect-console)\.
+You can skip the following information and use the procedure in [Automatically connecting an Aurora DB cluster to AWS services using the console](#postgresql-ml-connect-console)\.

  After you create the IAM policies, create an IAM role that the Aurora PostgreSQL DB cluster can assume for your database users to access ML services\.
-To create an IAM role, follow the steps described in [ Creating a Role to Delegate Permissions to an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html)\.
+To create an IAM role, follow the steps described in [ Creating a role to delegate permissions to an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html)\.

 Attach the preceding policies to the IAM role you create\.
-For more information, see [Attaching an IAM Policy to an IAM User or Role](UsingWithRDS.IAMDBAuth.IAMPolicy.md#UsingWithRDS.IAMDBAuth.IAMPolicy.Attaching)\.
+For more information, see [Attaching an IAM policy to an IAM user or role](UsingWithRDS.IAMDBAuth.IAMPolicy.md#UsingWithRDS.IAMDBAuth.IAMPolicy.Attaching)\.

-For more information about IAM roles, see [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *AWS Identity and Access Management User Guide*\.
+For more information about IAM roles, see [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *AWS Identity and Access Management User Guide*\.

-For the next step, see [Associating an IAM Role with an Aurora PostgreSQL DB Cluster Using the AWS CLI](#postgresql-ml-associating-iam-role)\.
+For the next step, see [Associating an IAM role with an Aurora PostgreSQL DB cluster using the AWS CLI](#postgresql-ml-associating-iam-role)\.

-### Associating an IAM Role with an Aurora PostgreSQL DB Cluster Using the AWS CLI<a name="postgresql-ml-associating-iam-role"></a>
+### Associating an IAM role with an Aurora PostgreSQL DB cluster using the AWS CLI<a name="postgresql-ml-associating-iam-role"></a>

 **Note**
  Aurora can associate an IAM role with your DB cluster for you automatically\.
-You can skip the following information and use the procedure in [Automatically Connecting an Aurora DB Cluster to AWS Services Using the Console](#postgresql-ml-connect-console)\.
+You can skip the following information and use the procedure in [Automatically connecting an Aurora DB cluster to AWS services using the console](#postgresql-ml-connect-console)\.

 The last process in setting up IAM access is to associate the IAM role and its IAM policy with your Aurora PostgreSQL DB cluster\.
 Do the following: